litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

     :emphasize-lines: 7,25,27
     :linenos:

-In the above example, we've injected an instance of :class:`DTOData <litestar.dto.factory.DTOData>` into our handler, and have used that to create our ``Person`` instance, after augmenting the client data with a server generated ``id`` value.
+In the above example, we've injected an instance of :class:`DTOData <litestar.dto.data_structures.DTOData>` into our handler, and have used that to create our ``Person`` instance, after augmenting the client data with a server generated ``id`` value.

-Consult the :class:`Reference Docs <litestar.dto.factory.DTOData>` for more information on the methods available.
+Consult the :class:`Reference Docs <litestar.dto.data_structures.DTOData>` for more information on the methods available.

 .. _dto-create-instance-nested-data: